DBC-Lab/Atlases-empowered_Lifespan_Skull_Stripping/README.md

 ### Data preprocessing
-For each MRI, the preprocessing steps include:  (1) adjusting the orientation of the images to a standard reference frame; (2) performing inhomogeneity correction (10.1109/TMI.2010.2046908); (3) resampling the image resolution into 2×2×2 mm3; (4) normalizing the intensity range across subjects to the same scale; and (5) rigidly moving the center of the brain part (based on ground-truth masks for training subjects or the estimated Ib for testing subjects) to ensure a consistent position across subjects and facilitate the registration.
+For each MRI, the preprocessing steps include:  (1) adjusting the orientation of the images to a standard reference frame; (2) performing inhomogeneity correction (10.1109/TMI.2010.2046908); (3) resampling the image resolution into 2×2×2 mm3; (4) normalizing the intensity range across subjects to the same scale; and (5) rigidly moving the center of the brain part (based on ground-truth masks for training subjects or the estimated brain for testing subjects) to ensure a consistent position across subjects and facilitate the registration.

 ## File descriptions